radiatecode/dastats/README.md

         }
     }

-**Update product stock:** sometime we need to update purchase product quantity, so we have to make sure that our **product stock** also reflect accordingly.
+**Update product stock:** sometime we need to update purchase product quantity for example quantity add or subtract in the same view, in that case our
+**product stock** also need to reflect accordingly.

     use RadiateCode\DaStats\Facades\Stats;
     .......